-4. The Applicant, through its predecessor corporations and other related business entities, has been a manufacturer of tobacco products in Canada since 1858.
-JTIM is a private company, headquartered in Mississauga, Ontario and is the third largest tobacco company defendant in the Quebec Class Actions based on volume of sales in Canada.

-5. As further described in the affidavit of Robert McMaster sworn on March 8, 2019 in support of the Initial Order (the "Initial Affidavit"), on March 1, 2019, the Quebec Court of Appeal released its judgment (the "QCA Judgment"), which substantially upheld the judgment of Mr. Justice Riordan of the Quebec Superior Court released on June 1, 2015 (the "2015 Judgment").
-The QCA Judgment ordered JTIM and the other defendants to pay damages to the plaintiffs in the Quebec Class Actions (the "QCAPs") in the approximate amount of \$13.5 billion (including interest and an additional indemnity) on a solidary basis.

-6. Additionally, and as also further described in the Initial Affidavit, the Applicant is the subject of significant health care cost recovery litigation (the "HCCR Actions") by each of the ten provinces.
-Although the total potential quantum of damages claimed in the HCCR Actions is not yet known, I am advised by counsel to the Applicant that over \$500 billion has been claimed to be owing by all of the defendants in the five provinces where amounts have been specified in the claims or detailed in expert reports.
+- 5. This affidavit is sworn in support of a motion for an Order extending the Stay Period to March 6, 2020. - 6.
+The Applicant, through its predecessor corporations and other related business entities, has been a manufacturer and distributor of tobacco products in Canada since 1858.
+JTIM is a private company, headquartered in Mississauga, Ontario and is the smallest tobacco company defendant in the Quebec Class Actions based on volume of sales in Canada. - 7.
+As further described in the affidavit of Robert McMaster sworn on March 8, 2019 in support of the Initial Order (the "Initial Affidavit"), on March 1, 2019, the Quebec Court of Appeal released its judgment (the "QCA Judgment"), which substantially upheld the judgment of Mr. Justice Riordan of the Quebec Superior Court released on June 1, 2015 (the "2015 Judgment").
+The QCA Judgment ordered JTIM and the other defendants to pay damages to the plaintiffs in the Quebec Class Actions (the "QCAPs") up to the approximate amount of \$13.5 billion (including interest and an additional indemnity) on a solidary basis. - 8.
+Additionally, and as also further described in the Initial Affidavit, the Applicant is the subject of significant health care cost recovery litigation (the "HCCR Actions") by each of the ten provinces.
+Although the total potential quantum of damages claimed in the HCCR Actions is not yet known, I am advised by counsel to the Applicant that over \$600 billion has been claimed by the provincial plaintiffs who have quantified their claims.